mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 How does it work?
 ~~~~~~~~~~~~~~~~~

-| For a formal description of how this method works, see our paper:
+| For a formal description of how this method works, see our paper [DeJesus2013HMM]_:
+|
 |  DeJesus, M.A., Ioerger, T.R. `A Hidden Markov Model for identifying essential and growth-defect regions in bacterial genomes from transposon insertion sequencing data. <http://www.ncbi.nlm.nih.gov/pubmed/24103077>`_ *BMC Bioinformatics.* 2013.
 14:303

 |